-With the Delete Partition Dialog you can delete a partition on a hard disk partitioned with the DOS partitioning scheme.
+With the Delete Partition Wizard or the Delete Partition Dialog you can delete a partition on a hard disk partitioned with the DOS partitioning scheme.
 Unlike the majority of other utilities (Windows Disk Manager included), the program can not only remove references to the deleted partition from the Partition Table, thus making it unavailable for the operating system, but also enables to irreversibly destroy its data.
 This feature will guarantee security of your personal information.